How much curve is too much? A urologist’s guide to penis curvature and Peyronie’s disease

 If you want a simple plan, follow these three steps.
 They are designed to answer the real question behind “how much curve is too much”: Is this normal for me, is it changing, and what can be done safely?

-3. Discuss treatment options that match severity and goals: According to peer reviewed urology literature, the main options for clinically significant Peyronie’s include traction therapy, selected intralesional therapies, and surgery for more severe curvature or major functional limits.[1]
+- Discuss treatment options that match severity and goals: According to peer reviewed urology literature, the main options for clinically significant Peyronie’s include traction therapy, selected intralesional therapies, and surgery for more severe curvature or major functional limits.[1]
 Traction therapy means wearing a device for a set time each day to apply gentle tension opposite the curve.
 It is also used after certain surgeries to help maintain length and support healing.
-Intralesional therapies may be considered in select patients; CCH is typically used for stable Peyronie’s disease with a palpable plaque and qualifying curvature, while other agents (such as interferon alpha-2b) may be options in selected cases.[1],[2], Surgical approaches may include stitching the tunica albuginea on the opposite side of the curve or removing plaque to straighten the shaft.[3]
+Intralesional therapies may be considered in select patients; CCH is typically used for stable Peyronie’s disease with a palpable plaque and qualifying curvature, while other agents (such as interferon alpha-2b) may be options in selected cases.[1],[2], Surgery may include plication on the longer side, plaque incision or partial excision with grafting in selected men, or penile prosthesis if Peyronie’s disease is accompanied by significant erectile dysfunction.[3]
 Your clinician should also talk prevention and vascular health.
 Prioritize a heart healthy diet, aerobic exercise, and cutting smoking and excessive alcohol to support blood vessel function and erection quality.

 Make sex safer and more comfortable while you are figuring it out: If penetration is possible but awkward, use positions that match the direction of the curve and let you control depth.
 For an upward curve, positions like missionary or seated face to face can make it easier to aim and control angle.
 For a downward curve, positions where your partner is face down or on top can reduce uncomfortable bending.
 For a side curve, side entry positions can align the angle of entry with the curve.
 Stop if you feel sharp pain.